More Resources to Support Your 'Rockstar' Leadership Career

 It's a simple tactic that works.
 If you want to go more in-depth in your ability to apply these skills so that you create relationships that are inspiring and remarkable ... rather than conflicted and frustrating, then download the ebook "Successful Feedback".

 And to put the icing on the cake, these skills go into overdrive when you are clear on your 'because'.
 When you are clear on how you want to make a dent in the universe.
-If you aren't clear on your 'because', use the tools and activities in the ebook, "Mindset of a High-Performance Employee" to get the clarity you need.
+If you aren't clear on your 'because', use the tools and activities in the course "My Career, My Choice to get the clarity you need.

 PS: Ryan if you ever get to read this ...
 I love your work!
 And look forward to learning more from you :)